Imported modules. |

 The camera sensor's sensitivity to light. |

-In the Post Process Volume, you can enable the Metering Mode to Auto Exposure Basic (Post Process Volume > Lens > Exposure > Metering Mode: Auto Exposure Basic) and still use UE4's PBR lighting system.
-For scenes that contain much higher luminance ranges, it’s recommended to switch to Min/Max EV100 settings (Edit > Project Settings > Rendering > Default Settings > Extend default luminance range in Auto Exposure settings) for proper auto-adjustments.
-(Min/Max EV100 replaces the Min/Max Brightness options in the Post Process Volume.)
+In the Post Process Volume, you can switch the Metering Mode to Auto Exposure Basic (Post Process Volume > Lens > Exposure > Metering Mode: Auto Exposure Basic) and still take advantage of UE4's PBR lighting system.
+For scenes that contain much higher luminance ranges, it’s recommended to instead use Min/Max EV100 settings (Edit > Project Settings > Engine > Rendering > Default Settings > Extend default luminance range in Auto Exposure settings) for physically-based auto-adjustments.
+(Min/Max EV100 and Histogram Min/Max EV100 replace the Min/Max Brightness and Histogram Log Min/Max options in the Post Process Volume.)
 You can apply EV100 Guide data to Min/Max EV100 values.
 Below are common exposure properties these two methods share.

 ATTRIBUTE |